blly-erwo/erwo/about.md

 permalink: /about/
 ---

-I

-### About me

-Creating a blog to host links to music I really like.
-Mostly for myself, but I hope you're into it, too.
+A blog where I host links to music I really like.
+Partly for myself, but I hope you're into it, too.

+Indie, RnB, rap, electronic, rock, and sometimes other stuff, too.

-Contact me on twitter: @erwo10
+Contact me on twitter if you want: @erwo10